Q. What’s the difference between Anti-Wrinkle Injections and Dermal Fillers?

-As with most injectable treatments, there are some contraindications that apply to Botox.
+As with most injectable treatments, there are some contraindications that apply.
 Your Doctor will discuss this with you before your treatments but you must not have Anti-Wrinkle Injections of any of the following apply:

 - You have a skin infection

 - You're feeling unwell in any way

 - You have a neuromuscular condition such as Myasthenia Gravis